Zaragoza Birthplace State Historic Site: General Zaragoza

 Ignacio Zaragoza was a hero of the Battle of Puebla, which is commemorated each year by Cinco de Mayo celebrations.
 On May 5, 1862, General Zaragoza and 600 of his forces repelled 6,500 French forces in the city of Puebla, and prevented a French invasion into Mexico.

 The house

-Zaragoza was born in Goliad on this site March 24, 1829.
-In September 1961, the county of Goliad donated 3 acre at Zaragoza's birth site, for a memorial in his honor.
+Zaragoza was born in Goliad at this site on March 24, 1829.
+In September 1961, the county of Goliad donated 3 acre at Zaragoza's birth site for a memorial in his honor.
 The Texas Parks and Wildlife Department reconstructed his birth home on the foundation.
 Architectural plans were drawn up for the Parks Department by Raiford Stripling of San Augustine.
-Stein Lumber Company of Fredericksburg completed construction December 1974.
+Stein Lumber Company of Fredericksburg completed construction in December 1974.
 The birthplace was opened to the public on the 114th anniversary of Cinco de Mayo, May 5, 1976.
 The site also includes an amphitheater.

 A 10 ft bronze statue to commemorate Zaragoza was donated by the people of Puebla, Mexico and unveiled on September 13, 1980.
 It is located on the grounds of the birthplace in front of the amphitheater.